SVAI/nf-qiagen/README.md

 ## Abstract

 * NF1 and NF2 present as specific tumor types arising from Schwann cells.
-Using RNA-seq data to perform a differential expression analysis we identified canonical pathways and upstream regulators enriched for specific tumor subtypes.
+Using RNA-Seq data to perform a differential expression analysis we identified signaling pathways and upstream regulators enriched for specific tumor subtypes.

 * Using this information we then further developed disease-specific gene/pathway networks to prioritize potentially significant biology.